-Brief Description Safety Level 1 Safety Level 2 Safety Level 3 Model-based simulation to assess security and risk at Big Data scale Big Data safety systems should incorporate simulation capabilities so that SnP considerations with deployment-not excluding HCI-can be simulated.
+Brief Description Safety Level 1 Safety Level 2 Safety Level 3 Iodel-based simulation to assess security y and risk at Big Data scale Big Data safety systems should incorporate simulation capabilities so that SnP considerations with deployment-not excluding HCI-can be simulated.
 ModSim is employed to identify issues with usability, scalability, manageability, and interoperability of an app's SnP capabilities.
 ModSim is used for both infrastructure planning and management as part of DevOps.
 Simulations are used to forecast additional requirements for new applications, infrastructure changes, mergers and acquisitions, and staffing reductions.
-Simulation processes fully integrated into Phase D and I, and referencing domain and utility models.
-Interoperability with third-party models for environmental, geospatial, biomedical (e.g., SNOMED) models is practiced.
+Simulation processes fully integrated into Phase D and L and referencing domain and utility models.
+Interoperabilit with third-party models for environmental, geospatial, biomedical (e.g., SNOMED) models is practiced.

-- S. Schmidt, R. Bye, J. Chinnow, K. Bsufka, A. Camtepe, and S. Albayrak, "Application-level simulation for network security," SIMULATION, vol. 86, no. 5-6, pp. 311-330, May 2010.
+no. 5-6, pp. 311-330, May 2010.
 [Online].
+Available: http://dx.doi.org/10.1177/0037549709340730

-Available: http://dx.doi.org/10.1177/0037549709340730 - D. D. Dudenhoeffer, M. R. Permann, and E. M. Sussman, "General methodology 3: a parallel simulation framework for infrastructure modeling and analysis," in WSC '02: Proceedings of the 34th conference on Winter simulation.
+D. D. Dudenhoeffer, M. R. Permann, and E. M. Sussman, "General methodology 3: a parallel simulation framework for infrastructure modeling and analysis," in WSC '02: Proceedings of the 34th conference on Winter simulation.
 Winter Simulation Conference, 2002, pp. 1971-1977.